 4.2.1 Description and Priority

-This high priority system feature allows a user to challenge another user locally to a game of chess using the FAC software.
+This high priority system feature shall allow a user to challenge another user locally to a game of chess using the FAC software.
 Each player will take turns, making GM’s using their available GP’s.
 This game mode ends when a stalemate or checkmate is reached.
 Please refer to TABLE 2. on page 2 for definitions of the terms stalemate and checkmate.
 The benefit of implementing this feature is 9, the penalty for not implementing is 9, the cost of implementation is 8, while the risk of implementation is 8.

 4.2.2 Stimulus/Response Sequences

-The human vs. human game mode will consist of multiple interactions between each player and the GE.
+The human vs. human game mode shall consist of multiple interactions between each player and the GE.
 Once a player confirms their move the GE will record that move and update the GB to reflect the most recent move.
 This includes removing an opponent’s pieces if the last move resulted in a capture.
 Play will continue like this with the GE handling moves from each player in succession until one player causes checkmate on the other player or game stalemate is reached.
 For more information on stalemate resolution refer to section 4.8.

 4.2.3 Functional Requirements